aurelilia/cloxrs/README.md

 with all other constants embedded into the instruction.
 - The table/map implementation uses the interner key for faster hashing instead of storing the hash of every string.
+- Frames are stored implicitly in the VM callstack, with `run` recursing with every call.
+This is faster, but also means that the VM does not display stack traces.
 - Due to not wanting to use unsafe Rust, upvalues are implemented entirely different and use `Rc<Cell<...>>`.
 This mostly removes the need for GC, which is why cloxrs GC only has to infreqently collect upvalues.
 This does make them slower though.